nithin6743/Weather-GIF-API-Project/README.md

 1. **Weather API:** Provides weather data based on latitude and longitude.
 2. **GIPHY API:** Fetches weather-specific GIFs based on weather conditions.

 ---

-## 📝 License

-This project is licensed under the MIT License.

----